 Q: That’s amazing that proofreading transcripts led you to finding other clients as well.
 How long did it take you to recoup the cost of the course?

-Since I graduated on December 9th, strictly in proofreading and not other work directly received from taking the course, it took just over four months to recoup the cost of the course.
+Since I graduated on December 9th, strictly in online proofreading jobs and not other work directly received from taking the course, it took just over four months to recoup the cost of the course.

 Q: What advice would you give anyone thinking about enrolling in the course to learn how to proofread?
 Is it worth the money?

-Get some transcription experience first so you understand what you’re proofreading.
+Get some transcription experience first so you understand what you’re doing as a professional proofreader.
 I found that that was the biggest deficiency in the course.
-I’ve several clients who have tried other PA proofreaders before me and who say that there is a huge difference between a transcript proofreader who understands transcription and one who doesn’t.
+I’ve had several clients who have tried other PA proofreaders before me and who say that there is a huge difference between an experienced proofreader who understands transcription and one who doesn’t.

 I also think that you need to be a writer and a reader to be a good proofreader.
-Just one course on punctuation isn’t enough.
+Just one course on punctuation and spelling mistakes isn’t enough.
 You need to know how language flows naturally for the actual mistakes to pop out at you.
-Otherwise, you will be like some proofreaders I’ve met who really struggle and find the work tedious and slow because they question everything.
+Otherwise, you will be like some online proofreaders I’ve met who struggle and find the work tedious and slow because they question everything.

 Q: What does your life look like now as a working freelance proofreader?

-I transcribed while traveling around Europe for nine months.
-I dreamed the whole time of being able to just work from my iPad as it was so hard to find a quiet place with a proper desk to work from, plus I had to carry so much equipment.
-So I’m now living that dream!
+Before, I transcribed while traveling around Europe for nine months and I dreamed the whole time of being able to just work from my iPad because it was so hard to find a quiet place with a proper desk to work from, plus I had to carry so much equipment.
+I’m now living that dream!

-Also, proofreading pays a lot better than transcription, despite needing the same skill set, so the weeks I have a full proofreading load, I’m working a lot fewer hours for the same or better money.
-I’ve taken up two outside hobbies since I graduated and actually have time for them!
+Also, online proofreading jobs pay a lot better than transcription, despite needing the same skill set.
+In the weeks I have a full proofreading load, I’m working a lot fewer hours for the same or better money.
+I’ve taken up two outside hobbies since I graduated and I actually have time for them!

 Q: Anything else you’d like to share with the PA community?